kevinhassan/alexa-skill-watchit/README.md

-# alexa-skill-watchit
+# watchit
-Alexa skill for serie &amp; movie tracking with Betaseries API
+Alexa skill for serie movie tracking with Betaseries API